-CHANEL Research joined forces with the worldwide authority in the field, Professor Johannes Grillari from BOKU University and LBI in Vienna.
+CHANEL Research has joined forces with the worldwide authority in the field, Professor Johannes Grillari from BOKU University and LBI in Vienna.
 Their mission: to improve the understanding of aging factors and the impact of senescence on skin cells.
-Together, they discovered the secret of solidago, a natural active ingredient that slows the skin's aging process by helping cells function optimally and by boosting cellular vitality.
+Together, they have discovered the secret of Solidago, a natural active ingredient that slows the skin's aging process by helping cells function optimally and by boosting cellular vitality.
 For denser, smoother and more radiant skin.

 SLOWING DOWN SENESCENCE